-Ali Rogan, External Affairs Advisor for Tunstall and Dementia Friendly Technology (DFT) task and finish group Chair, announces the launch of a series of new information sheets which tell us how dementia-friendly technology can improve lives.
+Ali Rogan, Dementia Friendly Technology (DFT) task and finish group Chair, announces the launch of a series of new information sheets which tell us how dementia-friendly technology can improve lives.

 I’m really pleased to announce the launch of a series of new information sheets on dementia-friendly technology, written specifically for the audiences that need them.
 Often we produce information that is quite generic making it difficult to see the relevance.
 So we’ve spent some time working out what matters for specific audiences in housing, health and social care and tried to answer the following questions: